stavliv/titanic/README.md

 # titanic

-Various approaches to the titanic dataset from kaggle including a neural network build and trained with torch.
+Various approaches to the kaggle titanic dataset including a neural network build and trained with torch.